danno88/backend-coding-test/README.md

 Installation
 ------------

+TODO:
+- try if changing the root element in the config (from "/" to "/api") that I tried first of all. might work and other stuff useless!?
+	- remove the /api/ prefix code that I made (I think in codingtest.js or main.js?)
+	- recompile
+		mvn clean
+	    gulp clean
+		gulp dev
+    - rebuild mvn:
+	   mvn clean install
+    - redply
+	- test with browser, should show the same dumb error message as at beginning again (can't access localhost:8080/expenses)!
+   ==> if no, mv clean again and rebuild mvn again and try again ==> if yes, then now edit the root config thing, regulp, remvn, redelpy, test again:
+	   does it work now? if yes, can keep that instead of the more complicated RestangularProfile? thing I added. if no, clean, remvn, retry. working now? if not, undo the root config setting, redo my RestangularProfile? thing, clean, rebuild gulp and mvn and test again.

 Merged the web front end with the new backend with Webservices API and persistence.

+NOTE:
+	- what has changed from the original project and project layout of the front end project?
+		- the project structure has been modified slightly: The former src/ folder has been renamed to source/, the folder static/ renamed to src/main/webapp/static/.
+And the HTML files and the png file from the root folder have been moved to src/main/webapp/.

 To build the new project:
     - edit the project so that it points to your database, e.g. a MySql DB:
         - create a DB schema (e.g. alchemytectest) and create a table Expense in it: